cheechengm/sc2006projectwebsitedeploy/README.md

 ## Features:
 Summary of **patrons** features: Patrons can search for restaurants in a location with filters such as dietary filter, make reservations, edit reservations, give feedback.

-Summary of **restaurant owner** features: Restaurant owner can register with fivers, view reservatoins, toggle availability for booking, set estimated waiting time, view reviews and reply to reviews.
+Summary of **restaurant owner** features: Restaurant owner can register with Fivers, view reservatoins, toggle availability for booking, set estimated waiting time, view reviews and reply to reviews.

 ## Patrons demo: